zlogic/mendix-docs/content/en/docs/howto/monitoring-troubleshooting/detect-and-resolve-performance-issues.md

 #### Refresh in Client {#refresh}

-The **Refresh in client** property of a change or commit activity is quite useful to provide updated information to your user.
-However, when committing large numbers of rows, this can slow you application down, as it attempts to update thousands of rows in your client's browser.
-Also, a refresh on one object might result in multiple refreshes down the line, for instance, with nested data views.
+The **Refresh in client** property of a change or commit activity can provide updated information to your user.
+However, when committing large numbers of rows, this can slow your application down, as it attempts to update thousands of values in your client's browser.
+Also, refreshing one object might result in multiple refreshes down the line, for instance, if there are nested data views.
 Consider turning it off if possible.

 ### Slow Sub-Microflow